Follow

 Typical HO, S, On30 Scale motor = 0.5A.
 Maximum engines = 2A / 0.50A = 4 Engines in motion.

 If you have a Power Cab, you can enable the built-in meter to see what your power usage is really like: press prog/esc 6 times, look for "set cab params," press enter, and on the "show track current" screen, press 1 to enable.
-The Powercab has a 2 amp capacity.
+The Powercab has a 2-amp capacity.
 If you need to upgrade from the Power Cab to a booster, the first booster MUST BE the SB5 smart booster!

-If you have a PH-Pro 5 amp system, the only way to get an accurate reading of your power usage is with a meter specifically designed for DCC.
+If you have a PH-Pro 5 amp system, the only way to get an accurate reading of your power usage is with a DCC-specific meter.
 For a true DCC meter, go here: https://ncedcc.zendesk.com/hc/en-us/articles/17820512774803-DCC-Meter-and-Packet-Analyzer.

 If you need more capacity, buy a track power booster.
 For the Power Cab, that would be the SB5.
 For the PH-Pro, Powerhouse, and PH5, use the PB5.
-Use the smaller four-wire RJ H control bus data cables.
+Use the smaller four-wire RJ-H control bus data cables.
 Take a look at these diagrams: https://ncedcc.zendesk.com/hc/en-us/articles/200590789-Booster-Diagrams

 Was this article helpful?